Workers' Compensation - Returning to Work

 Returning to Work after an Injury or Illness

 Early return to work results in many benefits for the injured or ill employee, including the prevention of de-conditioning and the psychological sequels of prolonged time off work.
-Employers also realized benefits through substantial reductions in disability payments, medical treatment costs, and absence from work, insurance premiums, and overall Workers ’ Compensation costs.
+Employers also realized benefits through substantial reductions in disability payments, medical treatment costs, absence from work, insurance premiums, and overall workers’ compensation costs.

 Benefits to employees who return to work early

 Prevention of wage loss: Workers' Compensation benefits replace only part of the employee's wages.
 Further, there is usually a 3-day waiting period before industrial disability or temporary disability payments begin.
-The sooner an employee returns to work, the sooner her or his income will return to its pre-injury level.
+The sooner an employee returns to work, the sooner their income will return to its pre-injury level.

-Faster recuperation: Soft-tissue injures are one of the major sources of Workers' Compensation claims.
-Current medical counsel dictates that only a limited amount of rest is necessary and that anything more can, in fact, be debilitating because muscles will begin to atrophy.
+Faster recuperation: Soft tissue injuries are one of the major sources of workers' compensation claims.
+Current medical counsel dictates that only a limited amount of rest is necessary and that anything more can be debilitating because muscles will begin to atrophy.

-Positive social reintegration: Being away from work for too long a period is alienating, leaving the injured employee feeling out of the loop and forgotten by co-workers.
+Positive social reintegration: Being away from work for too long may cause the employee to feel alienated from their work environment.

 Benefits to departments when employees return to work early